OctopusDeploy/blog/blog/2021-03/kubernetes-workers/index.md

 ![Successful execution of an Octopus runbook](octopus-runbook-success.png)

-After the runbook has completed successfully, select the **Infrastructure** tab and you will see workers have been added to **Worker pools**.
+After the runbook has completed successfully, select the **Infrastructure** tab and you will see workers have been added to **Worker Pools**.

 ![Octopus worker pool](octopus-worker-pool.png)